-- Delay or prevent a change in control, - Limit the price that investors might be willing to pay in the future for our ordinary shares.
+- Discourage potential acquisition proposals, - Delay or prevent a change in control, - Limit the price that investors might be willing to pay in the future for our ordinary shares.

 Israeli corporate law regulates acquisitions of shares through tender offers and mergers; requires special approvals for transactions involving directors, officers or significant shareholders; and regulates other matters that may be relevant to these types of transactions.